-The next time you plan a shopping trip to any of these big retail chains, grab your dog and bring them along!
+The next time you plan a shopping trip to any of these pet-friendly retail chains, grab your dog and bring them along!

 Need some tools?
 Ultimate pet-friendly store, Home Depot is the place to go.
-The wide aisles and concrete floors make Home Depot a great opportunity for your canine to get out and see the world that is commercialized home improvement.
+The wide aisles and concrete floors make Home Depot an excellent opportunity for your canine to get out and see the world that is commercialized home improvement.

-Many Home Depot locations allow both small and large dogs to wander the aisles and admire their extensive inventory—as long as they're accompanied by their human companions, of course.
+Many Home Depot locations allow both small and large dogs to wander the aisles and admire their extensive inventory--as long as they're accompanied by their human companions, of course.
 Lots of other hardware stores are accommodating as well, like Harbor Freight Tools and Lowe's.

 Did you know that the tech giant retail stores allow four-legged friends?
-While you're perusing the new Apple watch or deciding which new iPhone Fido needs (don't you wish they could text you?), your dog can be right at your side at this pet-friendly store.
+While you're perusing the new Apple Watch or deciding which new iPhone Fido needs (don't you wish they could text you?), your dog can be right at your side at this pet-friendly store.

 And the Apple technicians at the Genius bar LOVE dogs, which we know from personal experience!